Deniliquin

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Deniliquin had a median taxpayer income of $46,109 and an average of $53,534.
-This is lower than national averages of $52,390 and $65,215 in Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes as of September 2025 are approximately $50,194 and $58,277 respectively.
-According to 2021 Census figures, Deniliquin's household, family, and personal incomes rank between the 14th and 27th percentiles nationally.
-The $1,500 - 2,999 income bracket dominates with 27.9% of residents (2,099 people), similar to surrounding regions at 29.9%.
-Housing costs are modest, with 88.6% of income retained, but total disposable income ranks at the 20th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Deniliquin had a median taxpayer income of $46,109 and an average of $53,534.
+Nationally, these figures are lower than the averages of $52,390 and $65,215 in Regional NSW respectively.
+By September 2025, adjusted for Wage Price Index growth of 8.86%, estimated median income is approximately $50,194 and average is $58,277.
+Deniliquin's incomes from the 2021 Census fall between the 14th and 27th percentiles nationally.
+Predominant income cohort spans 27.9% of locals in the $1,500 - 2,999 category, similar to regional levels at 29.9%.
+Housing costs are modest with 88.6% of income retained, but total disposable income ranks at just the 20th percentile nationally.

 Frequently Asked Questions - Income